Protecting Consumers.

 RIGHT TO BE INFORMED

-To be given the facts necessary to make informed choices and to be protected against misleading advertisements and labels.
+To be given the facts necessary to make informed choices according to individual needs and to be protected against misleading advertisements and labels.

 RIGHT TO SAFETY